 Tak bat means to present food to a monk or Buddhist teacher.
 It’s an important part of culture in Thailand.
 The ritual of giving alms to monks is a way for Thai people to give back to Buddhist monks, who in turn dedicate their lives to teaching others about being good and virtuous.
 It’s not charity in the Western sense.
 Thai people see it as a virtue.
 Giving alms to monks is about showing goodness to others, doing good deeds, and being a good person.

-Our local guide Pai Boon was so kind to share with us the tradition of giving alms to monks in Chiang Mai.
+Our local guide Pai Boon was so kind to share with us the tradition of alms in Chiang Mai.
 He took us to a city’s local quarter where we could participate in tak bat and learn how to give alms to monks.

-Usually it’s food that Thais will place into the alms bowls that monks carry with them.
-Since rice is a staple in Thai culture, families cook it fresh from home and put a portion in plastic bags to give, or you can buy a full dish from local street vendors.
+The Buddhist ritual is to place fresh food into the alms bowls that monks carry with them.
+Since rice is a staple in Thai culture, families cook it fresh from home and put a portion in plastic bags to give, or you can buy a prepared dish from local street vendors.

 Thais also believe in sharing alms with the deceased in a ritual callled “kruat nam”.
 After giving alms to monks, it’s customary to pour a small amount of water into a cup then pour the water into soil.
 It’s like sharing goodness with the Earth and everyone around it!

 the more we give to others the better people we become

 #ThailandInsider Tip: I highly recommend spending a morning giving alms – you absolutely have to experience this at least once if you’re coming to Thailand.
-I suggest going with a local.
-They can show you the customary way to present your alms to monks and even teach you some of the culture behind it.
-If you contact me, I can connect you with Pai boon who was an amazing local guide.
+I suggest going with a local because they can show you how to properly and respectfully present your alms to monks.
+If you send me an email, I would be happy to connect you with Pai boon who was our amazing local guide in Chiang Mai.

 What to bring:

 Thank you Pai Boon for sharing your culture with us.

 I was a guest of Tourism Authority of Thailand – Canada while in Chiang Mai as part of their #ThailandInsider campaign.
 As always, all opinions are my own.